Uglemat/Malang/README.md

 #Values

-There are 6 types of values: numbers (only integers), strings, atoms, tuples, functions and modules.
-Lists are not a fundamental datatype, they are simply linked lists made up of two-tuples.
-Dicts are just lists of two-tuples of the form `{<key>, <val>}`, so they are what you'd call an 'alist' in a language like Lisp.
+There are 7 types of values: numbers (only integers), strings, atoms, tuples, lists, functions and modules.
+And then there are bools and dicts, which are made out of other types.

 ##Numbers

 Numbers have the syntax `(<base>#)?<number>` where base can be from 2 (for binary) to 16 (for hexadecimal), and base defaults to 10 (decimal).
 Note that `<base>` and `<number>` above are not expressions.

+You can use numbers in patterns. `16#FF := 255` is no problem, it will match.

 ##Strings